hazelcast/hazelcast-jet-reference-manual/docs/100_The_Core_API/070_Implement_a_Custom_Source_or_Sink.md

 ### ProcessorMetaSupplier

-Instances of this type are serialized and transferred as a part of each `Vertex` instance in a `DAG`.
-The **coordinator** member deserializes it to retrieve `ProcessorSupplier`s.
-Before being asked for `ProcessorSupplier`s, the meta-supplier is given access to the Hazelcast instance so it can find out the parameters of the cluster the job will run on.
-Most typically, the meta-supplier in the source vertex will use the cluster size to control the assignment of data partitions to each member.
+An instance of this type is serialized and transferred as a part of each `Vertex` instance in the `DAG`.
+The **coordinator** member deserializes the instance and uses it to create `ProcessorSupplier`s by calling the `ProcessorMetaSupplier.get()` method.
+Before that, the `init()` method is called with a context object that can be used to get useful information.
+The `get()` method takes `List<Address>` as a parameter, which should be used to determine cluster members that will run the job, if needed.

 ### ProcessorSupplier